 We understand there are inherent risks for government social media, including (but not limited to):

-- “Liability from Third-Party Content;
+- Liability from Third-Party Content;

 - Freedom of Information Act Requests and Public Records Compliance; and

-- No centralised Control of corporate message.”
+- No centralised control of the outgoing message.

 However, it is time for governments to learn to adapt and embrace social media if they wish to productively communicate with their communities.

 Social media should be treated as an opportunity, not a threat, for the government to effectively engage with its citizens and help society progress.

 Dan Pfeiffer, the Senior Advisor to former President of the United States Barak Obama, said “anything that breaks down barriers and brings the public and politicians closer together is a good thing.”